+- Examples: After School tutors, coaching assistants, learning buddies, classroom assistants, parent helpers (lunch, recess, etc), practicum or field placement students. - Complete online VOLUNTEER APPLICATION on the UCC website - Background check will be completed by the UCC HR department

+Group Projects:

+- Example: individuals signed up to lead or provide support for special events or projects, holiday celebrations, crafting activities, etc. - Volunteer coordinator will be in communication at least 1 week in advance confirming participation and project information

+Interns:

-- One-Time Volunteers: - Examples: guest speakers, field trip chaperones, classroom readers - Complete a VOLUNTEER WAIVER, department staff fills out bottom portion, return to volunteer coordinator - Ongoing Volunteers: - Examples: After School tutors, coaching assistants, learning buddies, classroom assistants, parent helpers (lunch, recess, etc), practicum or field placement students. - Complete online VOLUNTEER APPLICATION on the UCC website - Background check will be completed by the UCC HR department - Group Projects: - Example: individuals signed up to lead or provide support for special events or projects, holiday celebrations, crafting activities, etc. - Volunteer coordinator will be in communication at least 1 week in advance confirming participation and project information - Interns: - Examples: Student teachers, interns, practicum students, field placement students that are working for a substantial period of time, on a regular schedule, in our schools and with students (more than 10 hours each week) - Interns are treated more like staff, than volunteers, can be provided with an email account, security badge, etc - Complete the INTERN application on the UCC Paycom site - The UCC HR department will run the background check, or the university can provide one for students - The principal/school administrator will contact HR to verify the intern has been cleared, and will request to have a badge and email create (if necessary)
+- Examples: Student teachers, interns, practicum students, field placement students that are working for a substantial period of time, on a regular schedule, in our schools and with students (more than 10 hours each week) - Interns are treated more like staff, than volunteers, can be provided with an email account, security badge, etc - o Complete the INTERN application on the UCC Paycom site - The UCC HR department will run the background check, or the university can provide one for students - The principal/school administrator will contact HR to verify the intern has been cleared, and will request to have a badge and email create (if necessary)